corkami/pocs/readme.txt

  **. winver.exe               a PE using Win32VersionValue to override OS version numbers

+ *.. no_dep.exe               a PE executing code on the stack successfully *.. dep.exe                  a PE executing code on the stack, and failing because of DEP *.. no_seh.exe               a PE with DllCharacteristics set to NO_SEH, but using a Vectored Exception Handler

 DataDirectory 0: Export
  **. ownexports.exe           calling its own exports
  **. ownexports2.exe          calling its own virtual and header exports